 Here are some times to help you recover as quickly as possible:

 - Adequate rest will ensure you heal quickly.
-So, clear your schedule for a few weeks following blepharoplasty surgery.

 - Follow your post-operative instructions strictly.
 These instructions will guide you to uncomplicated recovery.